gbenroscience/ParserNG/parser-ng/BULK.md

 An ultra-high-performance mathematical expression parsing and evaluation engine for Java.
 Version 2.0.0 introduces a breakthrough **Block Vectorization Engine** (`VectorTurboEvaluator`) and `SIMDVectorTurboEvaluator` powered by the Java **Vector API** (`jdk.incubator.vector`).

 By processing data pipelines natively inside hardware registers, ParserNG completely eliminates runtime allocation overhead and flattens interpreter branches.
-It outpaces dynamic bytecode compilation frameworks (like Janino) on massive datasets by leveraging bare-metal SIMD hardware capabilities.
+It matches dynamic bytecode compilation frameworks (like Janino) ns for ns on massive datasets by leveraging bare-metal SIMD hardware capabilities.

 ---